jveverka/java-11-examples/artefact-publishing-demo/test-artefact/README.md

-# Maven Artefact publishing
+# ORSSH Maven Artefact publishing
-This project was created just to test artefact publishing into [maven central](https://repo.maven.apache.org/maven2) repository. ``org.microproject`` group ID is used in this example, but in order to publish your own code, you will have to register your own group ID.
+This project was created just to test artefact publishing into [maven central](https://repo.maven.apache.org/maven2) repository. ``org.microproject`` group ID is used in this example.
+In order to publish your own code, you will have to register your own group ID.

 ## 1. Sonatype account setup